GE merges transportation unit with Wabtec in $11.1 billion deal

 Wabtec chief executive Raymond T. Betler will remain president and CEO of the merged company while its Chairman, Albert J. Neupaver has been re-appointed executive chairman.
 GE Transportation Chief Executive Rafael Santana will become president and CEO of Wabtec’s Freight Segment.

 The resulting company will have approximately $8 billion in revenues, the companies said.
+The transaction is expected to close in early 2019.

+Shares in both companies rose in trading before the bell on Monday.

+Flannery told GE shareholders late last year he plans to pare GE down to three core businesses: power, aviation and healthcare, a departure from the deal-driven empire building of his predecessors, Jeff Immelt and Jack Welch.

 When adjusted for the net tax step-up value of $1.1 billion accruing to the combined company, the transaction value is $10 billion.
 The transaction is expected to be tax free to the companies’ respective shareholders.